National Institute of Pharmaceutical Education and Research, Hyderabad

 The National Institute of Pharmaceutical Education and Research, Hyderabad (NIPER Hyderabad) is an Indian public pharmaceutical research university.
 It is one of the seven schools under India's Ministry of Chemicals and Fertilizers.
 The institute offers Masters and Doctoral degrees in pharmaceutical sciences.
 As an Institute of National Importance, it plays a major role in human resource development for the Indian pharmaceutical industry.

 The institute is located at the former R&D Center of IDPL, Bala Nagar and Hyderabad.
 Counseling for these institutes are held at NIPER, SAS Nagar (Mohali), Punjab.

 The institute has also taken an appreciable initiative to promote the excellence in developing the medical devices by collaborating with AMTZ vizag.

 Ranking

-In 2022 the National Institutional Ranking Framework (NIRF) ranked Hyderabad 2nd in pharmaceutical studies.
+The institute is ranked 2nd among pharmacy institutes in India by the National Institutional Ranking Framework (NIRF) in 2024.